 What you received from taking a foot care course would have been a Certificate of Completion of the particular course that you took and from the particular institution that offered the course.

 How can I become a certified foot care nurse in Canada?

 Currently there is no certification process for nursing foot care in Canada.
-However, developing the certification process for Canadian foot care nurses is a major goal for CAFCN.
+However, developing the certification process for Canadian foot care nurses is a goal for CAFCN.
 We will continue to work on this process.

 I practice now as a foot care nurse.
 What can I do now if I can’t become certified?

 Follow the standards, policies and ethical values of your provincial nursing governing body.

 ALL NURSES are expected to remain up to date in their practice in any area that they work.

 All nursing governing bodies have annual requirements to demonstrate that your education and learning is a continuous process.
 We strongly advise that you regularly seek out, participate in and document educational opportunities that are pertinent to your nursing practice.
 This can mean attending relevant conferences, workshops, and interest, study or journal groups.
 This can mean on–line education through educational institutions or self-directed learning.
 Internet access for those in remote locations can help to remove travel barriers and for that reason we have a page on this site that is devoted to resources for foot care providers.